SoftEng-HEIGVD/Teaching-HEIGVD-CM_WEBS/README.md

 	- Customization of the static content (welcome page, blog articles, API ref main page)
 	- In the footer, we expect to see the team member names
 	- Somewhere in the static pages, we expect to find the link to Heroku application of your API implementation
+	- In a blog post, indicates which technology you have chosen and the reasons of your choice.

+Remember to match the requirements expressed in the [blog](http://www.iflux.io/blog.html) post.

+**REMARK**: Do not worry if you do not have an Express (JavaScript) fork when you have chosen to do the labo only in Spring Boot (Java).
+Just specify it in the blog post that indicates which techno you have chosen.